Your body is not unreadable. The app is.

 What is the difference between PCOS and PMOS?

 They are the same condition.
-As of May 2026, the medical community has officially renamed PCOS to PMOS, or polyendocrine metabolic ovarian syndrome, to better reflect that the condition is a whole-body endocrine and metabolic disorder rather than a gynecological one centered on cysts.
+As of May 2026, the medical community has officially renamed PCOS to PMOS, or polyendocrine metabolic ovarian syndrome, to better reflect that the condition is a complex, multisystem hormonal and metabolic disorder rather than a gynecological one centered on cysts.
 The diagnostic criteria, the underlying biology, and the approach to managing it remain the same.
 The name change will roll out over the coming months and years across clinical practice and research.

 Can I conceive with PCOS or PMOS?